-Lesley fell in love with Music for Aardvarks in Brooklyn in 1996...first as a parent and later as a class leader.
-Inspired by the program’s spirit and originality she brought Aardvarks with her when her family re-located to Larchmont in 2003.
-Groove has twice received a Best of Westchester Award for Best Kids' Class, as well as numerous accolades from parenting publications and real live parents, too!
-Lesley has a BMA in voice from the University of Michigan and a MFA in arts management from Brooklyn College.
-Before Groove, she proudly served as Director of Development for Jazz at Lincoln Center (alongside Artistic Director Wynton Marsalis), Playwrights Horizons and Celebrate Brooklyn.
-She lives in Westchester with her musical husband, son and daughter.
+Lesley discovered the joy of making music with kids in Brooklyn in 1996 when her first child was born.
+Groove Family Music has twice received Westchester Magazine's Best of Westchester Award for Best Kids' Class, as well as numerous accolades from parenting publications and real live parents, too!
+Lesley has a BMA in Voice from the University of Michigan and a MFA in Arts Management from Brooklyn College.
+She has proudly performed with the Boston University Tanglewood Institute, New York Choral Society and the Juilliard Choral Union,.
+Before creating Groove, Lesley enjoyed a 10 year career as a professional fundraiser and events producer.
+She served as Director of Development for Jazz at Lincoln Center (Artistic Director Wynton Marsalis), Playwrights Horizons and BRIC Celebrate Brooklyn.

 Originally from Seattle, Johnny graduated from the Oberlin Conservatory of Music and has played Bonnaroo, Mountain Jam, Bear Creek, Gathering of the Vibes, Telluride Jazz, and Voodoo Fest in New Orleans and more, He helped write and record the tenor and baritone saxophone parts on Beyonce‘s album 4, played with tUnE-yArDs at Summer Stage in New York, Donald Fagen (of Steely Dan) and Warren Haynes at a Midnight Ramble at Levon Helm’s Studio, Govt Mule at the Beacon Theater in New York, Joe Lally (of Fugazi), Strangefolk at StrangeCreek, La La Brooks of Phil Spector’s Crystals, worked with Grammy-award winner and former American Idol Judge Randy Jackson at Jim Henson Studios in Los Angeles, and has opened up for Stevie Wonder, The Avett Brothers, Dr. John, Fitz and the Tantrums, Counting Crows, moe., Soulive, Sharon Jones and Dap Kings, Trombone Shorty, + the Funky Meters. johnnybutler.com